lohcoh/lohcoh-core/lohcoh-docs/Generator/HowLowkodeWorks.md

 	At Startup, LowKode is configured with metadata from a variety of sources and saves this data in a metadata repository.
 	Metadata includes schemas for objects, component mappings, available web services, UI contributions, etc.
 	LowKode can be extended with custom metadata providers.
-	Clients use Linq queries to
+	Clients use Linq queries to select data from the repository.
 	Examples of what can be done with Metadata...
 	- globally replace the component used to display dates
 	- Generate a full featured form for displaying an Employee